Woody461/PrayerPal/README.md

 # PrayerPal
-This is a website that sends daily King James Bible verses to registered users via email.
-Additionally, the website offers several other features such as chat rooms, games, and trivia to keep users engaged and connected with other users.
+This is a website that sends random bible verses and connected a quiz that will accurately test your faith.

-## Features
-- Daily King James Bible verses sent via email to registered users
-- Chat rooms to connect with other users and discuss Bible-related topics
-- Bible trivia games to test and increase users' knowledge of the Bible -Other fun games to keep users engaged

 ## Technologies Used
 This web application is built using the following technologies: